Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Kimi K2.6 | April 20, 2026 | Modified MIT | Hugging Face, GitHub | Commercial use permitted; native INT4 quantization |

-The Modified MIT license is functionally equivalent to standard MIT for most use cases: you can use the model commercially, modify weights, redistribute, and integrate into proprietary products.
+The Modified MIT license is functionally equivalent to standard MIT for my use cases: I can use the model commercially for client deployments, modify weights, redistribute, and integrate into proprietary products.
 The "modification" primarily adds clarifications around model behavior limitations and safety guidelines—not restrictive usage terms that would prevent production deployment.

 - Tokenizer: Custom BPE-based tokenizer optimized for multilingual and code